Khuthalang34/Nebula-Challenge/Back-End Challenge.md

 using System;
 class Program{
   public static void Main (string[] args) {

+    //console.ReadLine to get a users input and store it in a variable to use in the checkMultiple function

     string word = console.ReadLine ("Enter word");
     console.WriteLine (checkMultiple(word));
     }